KeeevinW/Student-Management-Website/README.md

 ```bash
 mv apache-maven-3.9.8 ~/apache-maven
 ```
-Then change the directory to the conf file by
+Then navigate the directory to the conf file by
 ```bash
 cd ./apache-maven/conf
 ```